eeemarv/eland/docs/import-csv.md

 alter schema public rename to abc;
 ```

-(abc = your letsgroup name; use the same name as the subdomain for convenience.)
+(abc = your System name; use the same name as the subdomain for convenience.)

 ## Import users